 Once you have substantial capital, you may then explore other business ideas in the agricultural sector or simply expand your farm.

 - Open a Cassava farm.
 Cassava happens to be one of the most popular staple food for Nigerians.
 We use it for a wide range of needs.
 Cassava is used for fufu, and gari.
-It is also used by industries to manufacture starch used in washing clothes.
-Cassava flour is also one of Nigeria’s greatest export commodity.
+It is also used by industries to manufacture starch used in washing clothes and other purposes.
+Cassava flour is also one of Nigeria’s biggest export commodities.
 Hence the market for cassava in Nigeria is highly profitable.
-Despite a lot of people getting involved in the business, there doesn’t seem to be enough supply and high prices of gari is evident in many parts of the country.
-As such, cassava is a great business opportunity for the youth.
+Despite a lot of people getting involved in the business, there doesn’t seem to be enough supply and high prices of garri is evident in many parts of the country.
+As such, cassava is a good business opportunity.

 - Other things you can invest in include; sorghum, fresh flowers, a variety of vegetables, fish-farming, fish farming, food processing or fruit juice plants, quail egg farming, growing of medical herbs, dairy farm, cactus farming, and much more.